eldoy/waveorb/README.md

-# Jamstack web app development framework
+# Javascript Web App Development Framework

 This is the repository for the [Waveorb Javascript Web App Development Framework.](https://waveorb.com)